Squishyguy10/t3r/README.md

 Google Maps API was essential to the functioning of our program.
 We used it in multiple places.
 One of the places we used it in was in the Supermarket Program, during the customer/supermarket signups.
 Each account would have a location tied to it and we used Google Maps API to let the user fill out their location and select the most appropriate one from the Google Maps search results.

-Furthermore, we used Google Maps API for the Recycling Program.
+Furthermore, we used the Google Maps API for the Recycling Program.
 When users submit their survey, the program sends a request to query for recycling/donating facilities near the user.
 It will then display the map with the nearby facilities pinned.

 ***